About Allen Nesbitt

 Allen has advised NGOs, labor organizations, and government officials.
 Among them he has counseled the first openly gay U.S Representatives from New York, the first openly gay mayor of Lexington, Kentucky, the first Black U.S. Representative from Nevada and the first Black U.S. Senate nominee from Florida.

-Allen’s most noteworthy projects include supporting the only Indian American in the 113th Congress; the first openly gay U.S. Representative from New York; the first openly gay mayor of Lexington, Kentucky; the first Black U.S. Representative from Nevada; and the first Black U.S. Senate nominee from Florida.
+Allen’s most noteworthy work includes supporting the only Indian American in the 113th Congress, the first openly gay U.S. Representative from New York, the first openly gay mayor of Lexington, Kentucky, and the first Black U.S. Representative from Nevada.
+He is the first Black person to lead a Democratic opposition research firm.

-Before the 2018 election, Allen and the Nesbitt & Parrinello team played key roles in historic races across the country.
-In New York, his team supported Sean Patrick Maloney’s victory over Tea Party incumbent Nan Hayworth in one of the most competitive Democratic pickups of 2012, making Maloney the first openly gay member of Congress from New York.
-In California, Ami Bera defeated Dan Lungren by just 5,700 votes in a closely watched race that drew $8.65 million in outside spending.
-Bera became only the third Indian American to serve in the House and was the sole Indian American in the 113th Congress.
+Allen helped the Virginia Democratic Party take back control of the Senate for the first time since 1999.
+He supported Sean Patrick Maloney’s victory over Tea Party incumbent Nan Hayworth in one of the most competitive Democratic pickups of 2012.
+In California, Allen’s research helped Ami Bera defeat Dan Lungren by just 5,700 votes in a race that drew $8.65 million in outside spending.

 Allen grew up in New York City and Kansas.
 A devoted Jayhawk, he now lives in San Francisco.